KDE/digikam-doc/README.md

 Sphinx framework is not yet able to embed WEBM in EPUB.
 Convert it to animated WEBP using [project/webm2webp.sh](project/webm2webp.sh) script.

-Animated WEBP files must be hosted in **videos/** sub-folders from each documentation section.
+Loop animated WEBP files must be hosted in **videos/** sub-folders from each documentation section.

-- To include the screen-cast in a ReStructuredText file, use the syntax below;
+- To include the screen-cast in a ReStructuredText file, use the syntax below:

 ```
 .. figure:: videos/my_screen_cast.webp